 Ladies, are you looking for a winter jacket?
 We researched over 70 models before buying 18 of the best.
 We tested them side-by-side in conditions ranging from brutal snowstorms to clear and sunny winter days.
 We noted warmth on early-morning walking commutes and snowy dog strolls.
 We wore each contender in rainy weather (and the shower) to field test their water-resistant or waterproof claims.
 Throughout testing, we pulled these jackets on over an every shifting combination of layers to determine the range of their fit and comfort in day-to-day life.
-From stylish winter jackets to lightly insulated waterproof shells to heavy duty parkas meant to handle a polar vortex with ease, we've great options for you.
+We will help you pick the perfect winter jacket, with just the right mix of performance, style, and price to meet your needs.

 The Best Winter Jackets for Women